 Before going to an industry event, make sure you have a clear set of objectives you want to achieve.
 What do you hope to accomplish by holding the conference?
 What sort of goals do you have for your leads?
 What would you like to achieve during the meeting?

 This will help guide and inform how you prepare and plan your attendance.
-It will also serve as your benchmark when you’re back from the business event.
+It will also be your benchmark when you return from the business event.
 You can do this by getting your team together and determining what possible activities you can do.

 Find relevant conferences.
 Begin your research by looking into conferences that talk about topics that are directly tied to your brand.
 For instance, if you’re a technology startup, expect to see many talks for entrepreneurs, startups, and cutting-edge technologies.